peerachetporkaew/MosesDocker/README.md

 Dockerfile for Moses Toolkit (version 0.9.1), SRILM, GIZA++ and mgizapp.

 # How to use
-docker build -t moses .
+docker build -t moses . (or docker build --no-cache -t moses .)

 # Start a container
 docker run -it moses /bin/bash